Details

 But Lawrence’s message isn’t just about AI; it’s also about us.
 He challenges us to rethink about who we are and who we want to be in a world increasingly shaped by technology.
 As AI’s role expands, Lawrence believes we must better understand our own nature to navigate the challenges ahead—whether it’s resisting manipulation through technology or adapting to cultural changes in a machine-driven world.”

-Dieter Petereit in t3n (reporting based on New Scientsit article below “Unsere Fähigkeit, Dinge zu sehen und Entscheidungen zu treffen, hängt von unseren Schwächen und unseren Grenzen ab, und wir werden nie in der Lage sein, dies in Maschinen nachzuahmen, weil Maschinen diese Grenzen nicht eingebaut haben und auch nie haben werden.
+Dieter Petereit in t3n (reporting based on New Scientist article below “Unsere Fähigkeit, Dinge zu sehen und Entscheidungen zu treffen, hängt von unseren Schwächen und unseren Grenzen ab, und wir werden nie in der Lage sein, dies in Maschinen nachzuahmen, weil Maschinen diese Grenzen nicht eingebaut haben und auch nie haben werden.

 Schon äußere Umstände wie der Tod, der Verlust des eigenen Rufs oder der Verrat durch einen anderen Menschen seien Dinge, „die ein Computer nicht erleben kann, die uns zu etwas Besonderem machen.
 Es sind diese Dinge, die die menschliche Intelligenz einzigartig machen“.